bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - For starting periodic tasks `Chronos <https://mesos.github.io/chronos/>`_ is used.

 - To perform leader election in the event that the currently leading Marathon instance fails `ZooKeeper <https://zookeeper.apache.org/>`_ is used.
+ZooKeeper is also responsible for instance task synchronization for a Batch module.

-- For base service search  https://github.com/CiscoCloud/mesos-consul_ is used.
+- For base service search `Mesos+Consul <https://github.com/CiscoCloud/mesos-consul>`_ is used.

 - Data sources for the platform are Netty and `T-streams <https://t-streams.com>`_ libraries and `Kafka <https://kafka.apache.org/>`_.
-For starting Kafka we use https://github.com/mesos/kafka_.
+For starting Kafka we use `Kafka on Mesos <https://github.com/mesos/kafka>`_.

 - The outcoming data is stored to Elasticsearch, JDBC or REST external storages.

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
-To start MongoDB in Mesos we use https://hub.docker.com/r/tobilg/mongodb-marathon/_
+All created platform instances (Providers, Services, Streams, Instances, etc.) as well as Config Settings are stored here.
+To start MongoDB in Mesos we use `MongoDB-Marathon Docker <https://hub.docker.com/r/tobilg/mongodb-marathon/>`_

 - For external access a custom-container on `NGINX <https://www.nginx.com>`_ is used.